Europe 2020 indicators - R&D and innovation

 Progress in achieving knowledge diffusion and absorption can be measured through data on the number of innovative companies, patent applications and exports of high-tech products, among others.
 Other attempts to measure innovation include composite indices such as the European Innovation Scoreboard and the Eco-Innovation Index.

-Patents provide a valuable measure of the exploitation of research results and of the inventiveness of countries, regions and enterprises.
+Patents provide a valuable measure of how research is being exploited and the inventiveness of countries, regions and enterprises.
 In 2014, the total number of patent applications to the European Patent Office (EPO) was 10 % higher compared to the level in 2002.
-Patent applications had been steadily increasing until 2008, but have since stabilised at around 57 000 per year.
+Patent applications had been steadily increasing until 2007 but have since stabilised at around 57 000 per year .
 Further information on patent applications in the EU can be found in the Eurostat publication ‘Sustainable Development in the European Union — Monitoring report on progress towards the SDGs in an EU context’ .

 Almost half of EU enterprises carry out innovation activities

-Almost half (49.1 %) of EU enterprises reported innovation activity between 2012 and 2014 (see Figure 9).
-The share has remained relatively stable since the previous biennial Community Innovation Survey (CIS) in 2012 (48.9 %) .
+Almost half (49.1 %) of EU enterprises reported innovation activity between 2012 and 2014.
+The share remained relatively stable since the previous biennial Community Innovation Survey (CIS) in 2012 (48.9 %) (see Figure 9).
 The share of innovative enterprises is broadly linked with GDP per capita levels.
-By far, the highest share of innovative enterprises was observed in Germany (67.0 %), but other countries with high GDP per capita and productivity levels such as France, and the Benelux and northern European countries also seemed to provide a favourable environment for innovative business activities (55 % or more innovative enterprises) .
-These countries also share a high proportion of medium-high and high-tech manufacturing companies or a high proportion of knowledge-intensive services (for example, ICT, finances).
+Germany had by far the highest share of innovative enterprises at 67.0 %, but other countries with high GDP per capita and productivity levels such as France, and the Benelux and northern European countries also seemed to provide a favourable environment for innovative business activities, with 55 % or more of enterprises reporting innovation activities .
+These countries also share a high proportion of medium-high and high-tech manufacturing companies or a high proportion of knowledge-intensive services (for example, ICT and finance).
 The share of innovative enterprises therefore seems to be also linked to economic structures.

 Innovative companies can be distinguished by the type of innovation they pursue.
 Figure 9 shows how different business strategies lead to different innovation types such as product, process, organisational or marketing innovation.
 More than a quarter (27.3 %) of EU enterprises reported an organisational innovation that involved implementing a new method in the enterprise's business practices, workplace organisation or external relations.